Jesus Must Be Lifted Up On the Cross

 A drowning man will not complain about the size of the boat that comes to rescue him.
 Yet today’s first lesson shows us people complaining not long after God had freed them from slavery in Egypt.
 Note in each lesson how God shows his heart of grace―undeserved love that rescues sinners.

 FIRST LESSON – Numbers 21:4-9

 Which flaws of human nature led to the painful, in some cases deadly, lesson of venomous snakes?

 The snakes came when people got impatient, complained, and were not thankful.
 They even criticized free daily food.
-It started with lack of trust and love for God. (“You brought us… to die in the desert.”)
+It started with a lack of trust and love for God. (“You brought us… to die in the desert.”)

 God could have saved the people without having them look at something.
 What did he want to teach them (and us) by having them look at the snake on a pole?

-By putting the snake on the pole, God said: “trust me”.
+By putting the snake on the pole, God said: “trust me.”
 God found a way to heal their soul and body at the same time.
 Their main problem was spiritual—lack of trust—and God taught them to trust his promise.
-Sure enough, anyone bitten who looked at the bronze snake lived.
+Sure enough, anyone was bitten who looked at the bronze snake lived.